How to reduce hiring bias in the recruitment process

 Hire anywhere around the world with Airswift

-If you’re growing your global team, working with a global employment and outsourcing (GEO) company like Airswift can help you hire, onboard and manage a distributed team with ease and efficiency.
+If you’re growing your global team, working with an Employer of Record (EOR) service provider company like Airswift can help you hire, onboard and manage a distributed team with ease and efficiency.

-As your Employer of Record (EOR), not only can we help you hire international employees without the need to set up a physical entity, we go an additional step further.
-We support you in overseeing their benefits, taxes, salary, personal time off, and more.
-And we do this while ensuring that you comply with all the local laws and regulations.
+As your Employer of Record, we help you hire international employees without setting up a physical entity.
+We go further by supporting you with their benefits, taxes, salary, personal time off, and more.
+Ensuring compliance with all local laws and regulations.

-We’re currently active in more than 150 locations worldwide, and our dedicated service teams are ready to help you start employing top international talent.
+We’re currently active in more than 150 locations worldwide, and our dedicated service teams are ready to help you start employing high quality candidates around the world.
 Get in touch with us to find out how you can personalise our full suite of global employment solutions to your needs.